This post may contain affiliate links. Please read our disclosure for more info.

-How am I going to afford AND have time to make homemade baby formula?
+How am I going to afford homemade baby formula AND have time to make it?

 You may hear people say that homemade baby formula is WAY more expensive, a hassle, and time consuming to make.
 But in reality, it is the exact opposite.